 Loans sold with recourse - The Credit Union has implemented a mortgage program whereby some of its mortgage loans are sold on the secondary market, some of which are sold with recourse.
 The Credit Union is subject to recourse on the loans sold under certain conditions as disclosed in the loan purchase agreements with the funding corporations.
 Loans sold with recourse may have to be subsequently repurchased due to defects that occurred during the origination of the loan.
 The defects are generally categorized as documentation errors, underwriting errors, early payment defaults, and fraud.
 When a loan sold to an investor with recourse fails to perform, the investor will typically review the loan file to determine whether defects in the origination process occurred.
 If a defect is identified, the Credit Union may be required to either repurchase the loan or indemnify the investor for losses sustained.
 If there are no defects, the Credit Union has no commitment to repurchase the loan.
-The outstanding principal balance of loans subject to possible recourse was \$625,715,000 and \$541,080,000 at December 31, 2017 and 2016, respectively.
-There was one loan with a principal balance of \$313,000 that was repurchased with no reserve recorded for the year ended December 31, 2017.
-There were two loans with an aggregate principal balance of \$306,000 that was repurchased with no reserves recorded for the year ended December 31, 2016.
+The outstanding principal balance of loans subject to possible recourse was \$681,713,000 and \$625,715,000 at December 31, 2018 and 2017, respectively.
+There was one loan with a principal balance of approximately \$350,000 that was repurchased with no reserves recorded for the year ended December 31, 2018.
+There was one loan with a principal balance of \$313,000 that was repurchased with no reserves recorded for the year ended December 31, 2017.